-There are at least 29 countries that maintain a “mandatory” death penalty for specified offenses.
-Those countries are: Afghanistan, Brunei, Congo, Equatorial Guinea, Guinea, Guyana, Iran, Jordan, Kuwait, Libya, Madagascar, Malaysia, Mauritania, Myanmar, Niger, Nigeria, Pakistan, Palestinian Authority, Qatar, Saudi Arabia, Singapore, Sri Lanka, Sudan, Syria, Tanzania, Trinidad, United Arab Emirates, Yemen and Zambia.
+There are at least 28 countries that maintain a “mandatory” death penalty for specified offenses.
+Those countries are: Afghanistan, Brunei, Equatorial Guinea, Guinea, Guyana, Iran, Jordan, Kuwait, Libya, Malaysia, Mauritania, Myanmar, Niger, Nigeria, Pakistan, Palestinian Authority, Qatar, Saudi Arabia, Singapore, Sri Lanka, Sudan, Syria, Tanzania, Thailand, Trinidad, United Arab Emirates, Yemen and Zambia.
 A mandatory sentencing scheme is one where the imposition of a death sentence is automatic upon conviction of a crime.
 The court (or other sentencing authority) retains no discretion to take into account the facts of the offense or the characteristics of each individual offender; instead, each offender is sentenced to death regardless of any mitigating circumstances that may apply.
 For instance, in countries that have the mandatory death penalty for drug trafficking, a court would not be permitted to consider a defendant’s lack of criminal record or the desperate circumstances that may have contributed to his decision to traffic in narcotics before imposing sentence.

-In an additional eight countries (Barbados, Botswana, Ghana, Kenya, Laos, the Maldives, Somalia, and South Sudan), our research indicates that the mandatory death penalty may be authorized under some circumstances.
+In an additional twelve countries (Barbados, Botswana, Burkina Faso, Chad, Ethiopia, Ghana, Guatemala, Kenya, Laos, the Maldives, Somalia, and South Sudan), our research indicates that the mandatory death penalty may be authorized under some circumstances.
 In some of these countries, such as Kenya, it seems clear that the mandatory death penalty for all offenses is unconstitutional, but the courts have not yet answered this question definitively.
 In addition, Botswana, Lesotho, and Zimbabwe have adopted legislation that mandates the imposition of a death sentence unless extenuating circumstances apply.
 While this may restrict the courts’ review of mitigating evidence, we do not consider the application of the death penalty pursuant to these laws to be “mandatory” since the courts are free to consider at least some mitigating circumstances.
 (Botswana also appears to provide for the mandatory death penalty for the crime of piracy, without consideration of extenuating circumstances).

 The mandatory death penalty is on the decline, largely as a result of judicial challenges to its application.
 Since 2000, at least eighteen nations have discarded the mandatory death penalty.
 National tribunals in the Americas, India, and Sub-Saharan Africa have concluded that the mandatory death penalty is unconstitutionally arbitrary and/or inhumane, and some have determined that it violates the right to life, the right to due process, and separation of powers principles.